RhanPemberton/1p21bulkmenubundle/ilaw-nav-field-bulk-edit-support/fields/fordev.md

 	Updating this will update the field groups that the plugin registers for functionalities

+-	Go back to Admin > Custom Fields > Field Groups

 -	Move the imported and edited field groups to the trash, then go to trash and Delete Permanently both.

-	*NOTE: **It is important to delete the admin declared field groups before the next steps** Admin declared field groups cannot exist the same time with plugin declared ones that share the same field keys, **if not this will cause conflicts or corruption to the site's wordpress database** and the fields will no longer be able to save changes*
+	*NOTE: **It is important to delete the admin declared field groups before the next steps** Admin declared field groups cannot exist the same time with plugin declared ones that share the same field keys,  **if both are registered this will cause conflicts or corruption to the site's wordpress database** and the fields will no longer be able to save changes*

 -	Save the fields.php file and go to the admin.
 Refresh that admin